Don’t Worry, Be Happy!

 The Gulf Stream is the elephant in the room for everybody sailing the East Coast of the United States.
-If you are head from south toward the north, it can be your best friend, taking days off your passage time if can stay in the fastest moving water.
+If you are heading from the south toward the north, it can be your best friend, taking days off your passage time if you can stay in the fastest moving water.
 Of course, for those heading south, the key is to avoid the current as much as possible.

 In addition to being a source of “free” extra boat speed, the Gulf Stream is the source of a HUGE amount of what we consider to be unnecessary angst among sailors.
 Especially sailors looking to cross from Florida to the Bahamas who have been indoctrinated with what seems to be an almost irrational fear of this patch of water.

-Certainly, conditions in the Gulf Steam can be very uncomfortable, and certainly dangerous for small boats, when the wind blows hard from the north.
+Certainly, conditions in the Gulf Steam can be very uncomfortable, and even dangerous, for small boats when the wind blows hard from the north.
 And the longer the wind blows the nastier it gets.
 Certainly in a strong Northeast gale NOBODY wants to be in the Gulf Steam.
 But…

-This past spring we had done our weather analysis, and saw a good window to head north.
-We left the harbor in West End, Bahamas and jumped into the Gulf Stream and were having a great time cranking out the miles.
-On the radio there was endless chatter about the Gulf Stream forecast from the best known and most respected meteorologist and sailing guru in the area.
+This past spring we had done our own weather analysis, and saw what we considered to be a good window to head north.
+We left the harbor in West End, Bahamas and jumped right into the middle of the Gulf Stream and were having a great time cranking out the miles.
+On the radio there was endless chatter about the Gulf Stream forecast from the best known and most respected meteorologist and weather routing guru in the area.
 (All you sailors in the Bahamas and Caribbean KNOW who I am talking about.)
 His recommendation was, “Absolutely do not cross the Gulf Stream today!
 The next good window will be next week.”